-Like was said in this story on choosing exterior color schemes, perhaps the single biggest decorating decision homeowners face is what colors to paint the outside of the house.
+As we said in this related story on choosing exterior color schemes, perhaps the single biggest decorating decision homeowners face is what colors to paint the outside of the house.
 Here are some examples of paint color schemes across different house styles and time periods.

 Folk Victorian, 1882